algorithmica-org/algorithmica/content/english/hpc/data-structures/binary-search.md

 ![](../img/search-eytzinger-branchless.svg)

-That was a small detour.
-Let's move on.
+But that was a small detour.
+Let's get back to optimizing for *large* arrays.

+The prefetching technique allows us to read up to 4 elements ahead, but it doesn't really come for free — we are effectively trading off excess memory [bandwidth](/hpc/cpu-cache/bandwidth) for reduced [latency](/hpc/cpu-cache/latency).
+If you run more than one instance at a time, or just any other memory-intensive computation in the background, it will significantly [affect](/hpc/cpu-cache/sharing) the performance of the benchmark.

+We can do better — instead of fetching 4 cache lines at a time, we could fetch 4 times *fewer* cache lines.

+## B-Tree Layout

 The title of this article doesn't say "binary search".
 We aren't limited to fetching one element at a time and comparing it.
-We can do better.

-## B-Tree Layout

 B-trees are basically $(k+1)$-ary trees, meaning that they store $k$ elements in each node and choose between $(k+1)$ possible branches instead of 2.